imathebee/alx-system_engineering-devops/0x00-shell_basics/README.md

-script 10 changes working directory to previous one script 11 writes a script that lists all files( hidden that start with .) in current directory and parent of working directory and /boot dir in long f script 12 write script that prints the type of file named iamafile that will be in /tmp when running script
+script 10 changes working directory to previous one script 11 writes a script that lists all files( hidden that start with .) in current directory and parent of working directory and /boot dir in long f script 12 write script that prints the type of file named iamafile that will be in /tmp when running script script 13 a symbolic link to /bin/ls, named ls __ls__  The symbolic link is to be created in local directory